Plug-in electric vehicles in Ohio

 As of May 2022, there were about 24,500 electric vehicles in Ohio.

 Government policy

 As of 2020, the state government charges a $200 annual registration fee for electric vehicles.

 Charging stations

 As of January 2022, there were around 900 public charging stations in Ohio.

-The Infrastructure Investment and Jobs Act, signed into law in November 2021, allocates to charging stations in Ohio.
+The Infrastructure Investment and Jobs Act, signed into law in November 2021, allocated to charging stations in Ohio.
 Twenty-seven station locations near Interstate highways as part of the related National Electric Vehicle Infrastructure Program were identified on July 13, 2023, with sixteen more planned along other highways in the state system.
 The Ohio Turnpike added charging units to eight of its service areas by September 14, 2023.

 Manufacturing

 Ohio was historically a manufacturing hub for gasoline-powered cars, which has led many electric vehicle manufacturers to establish manufacturing hubs in the state.

 By region

 Akron

 As of June 2022, there were 22 public charging stations in Akron.